Is Multi-Generational Housing Right for You and Your Budget?

 The Key to Making Multi-Generational Housing Work

 All my friends thought I was crazy.
-I was almost 40 years old and moving back home, but I did not move “back” home.
+I was almost 40 years old at the time and moving back home, but I did not move “back” home.

 My mother and I became roommates.